koculu/ZoneTree/docs/storage/disk-segments.md

 ## Read Path Caches

 Disk segments use caches to reduce repeated disk work.
-ZoneTree includes circular key/value caches and block cache behavior for disk reads.
+The main read-side cache for compressed disk segments is the decompressed block cache.
+It is controlled by the maintainer through `BlockCacheLifeTime` and `InactiveBlockCacheCleanupInterval`.

+Disk segment options also include smaller circular key/value caches.
 The default circular key and value caches each hold `1024` records with a `10 second` record lifetime.

 See [read-path caching](read-path-caching.md).